Skip to main content

 Salmon River is a Township of Langley sub-area along the Salmon River drainage — predominantly rural acreage + Agricultural Land Reserve (ALR) parcels, distinct from Murrayville's residential village core to the north.
 The area is bounded roughly by 48 Avenue (north), 32 Avenue (south), 216 Street (west), and 240 Street (east), with the Salmon River running through the central drainage.
 The FVREB tracks Salmon River as micro-area F64.

 Inventory is predominantly larger-acreage RA (Rural Acreage) parcels in the 1-to-10+ acre range — many inside the ALR boundary, governed by Agricultural Land Commission Act rules limiting dwelling counts, subdivision, and non-farm use.
 The Salmon River corridor includes a meaningful equestrian + hobby-farm fabric, with riding facilities and small-scale farming operations on the larger parcels.
-Non-ALR RA parcels exist at the edges of the sub-area; verify the specific parcel's ALR status before underwriting any subdivision or non-farm-use thesis.
+Non-ALR RA parcels exist at the edges of the sub-area; for any subdivision or non-farm-use thesis, the ALR status is parcel-by-parcel and easy to confirm at the start of a conversation.

 Murrayville Town Centre (216 Street + 48 Avenue, ~5–10 minutes north by car) is the closest commercial spine — grocery, restaurants, services, the Langley Memorial Hospital, and the Five Corners commercial node.
 By car, Langley City Centre is 10–15 minutes north via 216 Street + Glover Road; Surrey City Centre is 30–40 minutes west via Highway 10 or Fraser Highway.
 The future Surrey-Langley SkyTrain extension at Langley City Centre Station (in-service targeted late 2029 per Province) is ~15–20 minutes north.